WIND IN THE PINES KUNG FU — FAQs

 GENERAL INFORMATION

 Q: What styles do you teach at your school?
-We offer a comprehensive approach to martial arts through our two core disciplines:
+We offer a comprehensive approach to martial arts through our core disciplines:

 Q: What is Northern Praying Mantis Kung Fu?
 It is a fast, precise style developed over 350 years ago.
 It is famous for its "hooking" hand techniques, explosive speed, and rhythmic footwork inspired by the movements of the mantis.
 It balances traditional forms with practical self-defense.